 DETAILS: 16 coaches received at least one vote, with eight of them being a first-place choice on a ballot.
 Roy had just shy of double the points of the next-best coach.

 Awarded to the general manager who had the most outstanding season.

-WINNER: Ray Shero of the Pittsburgh Penguins (receiving 18 of 27 first-place votes and appearing on 22 of 27 ballots)
+WINNER: Steve Yzerman of the Tampa Bay Lightning (receiving 5 of 28 first-place votes and appearing on 12 of 28 ballots)

 BIGGEST SURPRISE OF THE SEASON

 Left deliberately open-ended, this award honours the biggest surprise of the regular season – the player or team that most wildly exceeded expectations.

 WINNER: The Colorado Avalanche (receiving 13 of 28 first-place votes and appearing on 16 of 28 ballots)

 Want to turn your fortunes around?
 Just draft first overall.
 Just one year removed from being one of the league’s worst clubs, the Avalanche won the Central Division bolstered by strong netminding and a balanced attack led by Nathan MacKinnon.